CrapWork/time-series/README.md

 Included in this repository are:
+    Jupyter Notebook, detailing the data analysis process Python Modules, .py files containing the functions that are used in the Notebook Acquire
+        Prepare
+        Explore
-    Jupyter Notebook, detailing the data analysis process Python Modules, .py files containing the functions that are used in the Notebook Data Dictionary, explaining the terms being measured Dataset, the origin dataset with our predictions appended to it Presentation, made from a handful of slides
+    Data Dictionary, explaining the terms being measured Dataset, the original dataset with our predictions appended to it Presentation, made from a handful of slides

 Requirements:
     Python 3
     Jupyter Notebook
     Dataset and Modules located in directory where Notebook is executed

+Summary:

+WHAT IS HAPPENING ON Late August